citron/Cohort360-Back-end/README.md

 ### Medical data

 Cohort back-end does not store any medical data.
-It only stores Patient ids for Cohorts.
+It only stores OMOP/FHIR ressources ids.

-### Search with SolR

-1. Search criteria
-2. Execute requests (query with many organized criteria (and, or, not))

 ### Modification d'un modèle